- Demonstrate how to create and maintain a daily routine that meets the needs of the children

 Another important aspect of your daily schedule is your own time management.
 Having an organized daily routine will aid in keeping you and the children on task.
 Time management is also important for long-term projects, such as gardens and collective murals, or the incorporation of visiting presenters.

 Flexible Schedules and Routines

-Your program’s schedule should cater to the needs and interests of all children, youth and their families.
+Your program’s schedule should support to the needs and interests of all children, youth, and their families.
 It should remain flexible enough to include the current and changing interests of children and youth.
 Your schedule should also be flexible enough to include current events from throughout the world or close to home.
 This is especially important when working with military families because overseas events may affect these children more so than nonmilitary children.

 Keeping a Balance

 In before- and after-school programs, you are responsible for striking a balance between time spent playing and time spent on homework or other educationally enriching activities.
-It is important to speak with your trainer, coach, or supervisor to understand what is expected of the school-age children in your program.
+It is important to speak with your trainer, coach, or administrator to understand what is expected of the school-age children in your program.
 You may want to ask questions like: